 In our contemporary world we talk so much about objectivity, but in light of what has been said so far, how do you answer the question: what is truth?

-This is a question I always do as I carry out my researches.
+This is a question I always ask as I carry out my researches.
 When the world's conception is quite stable, one believes, for example, in the truths of the church, in the Pope's word, in government affirmations, then a concept of truth can be developed.
 Believing in God, in heaven, in institutions in general, allows you to believe in certain truths.
 But the world is constantly changing and there is no truth.
 Every day, each and every one of us makes new and different experiences that make our knowledge continuously renewable.
 Even in my science (neurobiology) is so.
 Ten years ago, for example, some experiments led to believe in a certain truth, which, according to new experiments, has been proven to be false.
 However, after some time, scientists have come back to the first interpretation and assumed that that was the truth and not the other.
-For example, in terms of intelligence, in Cyril Burt, England, he had experimented with monozygotic twins, discovering that 50% of intelligence comes from hereditary characters.
 For example, with regard to intelligence, in England Cyril Burt had experimented with monozygotic twins, discovering that 50% of intelligence comes from hereditary characters.
 This did not please the community of psychologists of the time, who were happy with the lack of data supporting this thesis, so that even his disciple Hans Eysenck had to deny his teacher's truth.
-Surprisingly years later he found out that just Burt was right!
-There is nothing to prevent, however, that in the future you may find out that he was really wrong.
+Surprisingly, years later he discovered that Burt was just right!
+There is nothing to prevent, however, that in the future we may find out that he was really wrong.

 Truth then is an ongoing process that is always renewed according to new data?

 No, you can not even speak about truth.
 A philosopher might, by absurdity, claim to believe in Thomas Aquinas and reject the claims of science by saying that they are all wrong.
 We believe that science is incessantly increasing our knowledge, but we do not know it with certainty.
-(Ironically) It could be a total error, and may have been right Thomas or Aristotle or Jesus.
+(Ironically) It could be a total error, and Thomas or Aristotle or Jesus may have been right.
 Often my students ask me: Professor Roth, is there a life after life?
 I answer: I do not know.
 What I can say is that there is no evidence of the existence of a life, similar to the one we are living now, after death.
 If there is another life, it can only be totally different from the experience we live on the Earth.
 We can not know.
 For example, the dogma of Mary's virginity is an empirically unproven statement: no case of conception without insemination has ever occurred.
 The church nevertheless continues to support the dogma of virginity, which still stands on a translation mistake.
-Indeed, in the original text it is written «a young woman», not a virgin woman.
+Indeed, in the original text it is written a young woman, not a virgin woman.
 In the subsequent translations, after the mistake, this translation has been preserved.
 Every theologian knows this mistake, even the Pope, but despite this they continue to support the illogical dogma of virginity.
-In any case, this is a «truth» that is not part of the world investigated by natural sciences, that is, of this world.
-You could also develop a concept of soul within the natural sciences by identifying it with the psyche, but if you talk of an immortal soul then I wonder what is the empirical evidence which allows to affirm this «truth».
+In any case, this is a truth that is not part of the world investigated by natural sciences, that is, of this world.
+You could also develop a concept of soul within the natural sciences by identifying it with the psyche, but if you talk of an immortal soul then I wonder what is the empirical evidence which allows to affirm this truth.

-After death I know how does my body end, I know how the body's decomposition processes occur, but I have no idea what happens to my psyche, my thoughts and my memories, indeed these as physical entities have never even existed.
+After death I know how my body ends, I know how the body's decomposition processes occur, but I have no idea about what happens to my psyche, my thoughts and my memories, in fact these have never even existed as physical entities.

 To conclude, I would like to go back to the concept of «speaking» as an internal brain processing, what is the substrate that allows us to elaborate an interpretation of the intentions of the speaker?